 - Butter – Salted or unsalted will work fine.

-- Brown sugar – We typically keep light brown, but if you have dark brown sugar use that.
+- Brown sugar - We typically keep light brown sugar, but if you have dark brown sugar use that.

 - Powdered sugar – It’s just a pretty finish, like on Hot Fudge Pudding Cake and Charleston Pecan Chewies.

-Just a few simple steps and your people will be raving!
+Just a few simple steps and basic ingredients and your people will be raving!

-- Cut the brioche into cubes (about 1.5 inch squares) and place half of them in a greased 13×9 inch baking dish.
+- Cut the fluffy brioche bread into cubes (about 1.5 inch squares) and place half of them in a greased 13x9 inch casserole dish.

-- Repeat using the other half of bread and ending with the other half of the blueberries.
+- Repeat using the other half of bread and ending with the other half of the blueberries on top of the casserole.

 - Pour the egg mixture over the bread and berries.